martinni/ninamartin/_posts/2020-06-27-offline-minimum-problem.markdown

 ---
 layout: post
-title:  "The off-line mininum problem with disjoint sets"
+title:  "The offline mininum problem with disjoint sets"
 date:   2020-06-27 16:43:00 +0100
 categories: algorithms
 ---

-Continuing my journey through [Algorithms](https://www.amazon.co.uk/Introduction-Algorithms-Thomas-H-Cormen/dp/0262033844/ref=sr_1_1?adgrpid=52755502465&dchild=1&gclid=EAIaIQobChMIp4-WpbSi6gIV6YBQBh33twKZEAAYASAAEgJcbvD_BwE&hvadid=259080196986&hvdev=c&hvlocphy=9045997&hvnetw=g&hvqmt=e&hvrand=17787531869004437962&hvtargid=kwd-300139095800&hydadcr=17612_1775484&keywords=introduction+to+algorithm&qid=1593275108&sr=8-1&tag=googhydr-21), I just finished the "Advanced data structures" section which walked me through the wonderful world of B-Trees, Fibonacci heaps, van Emde Boas Trees and Disjoint sets.
+Continuing my journey through [Introduction to Algorithms](https://www.amazon.co.uk/Introduction-Algorithms-Thomas-H-Cormen/dp/0262033844/ref=sr_1_1?adgrpid=52755502465&dchild=1&gclid=EAIaIQobChMIp4-WpbSi6gIV6YBQBh33twKZEAAYASAAEgJcbvD_BwE&hvadid=259080196986&hvdev=c&hvlocphy=9045997&hvnetw=g&hvqmt=e&hvrand=17787531869004437962&hvtargid=kwd-300139095800&hydadcr=17612_1775484&keywords=introduction+to+algorithm&qid=1593275108&sr=8-1&tag=googhydr-21), I just finished the "Advanced data structures" section which walked me through the wonderful world of B-Trees, Fibonacci heaps, van Emde Boas Trees and Disjoint sets.

 B-Trees are fairly simple to grasp (tl;dr: high branching factor, optimised disk access).
 Fibonacci heaps are a bit fiddly for certain operations but ok if you have a visual representation of the heap to follow what's going on.
 Van Emde Boas trees..
 I don't really want to talk about them (my head still hurts from that chapter).
 And finally, we've got lovely disjoint sets, which are simple yet incredibly efficient thanks to a couple of well-chosen heuristics.